RichardLiuCode/RichardFirstBrowserExtensions/README.md

 # Richard's first browser extensions
 The first browser extensions that Richard made.
+It is just a test

 ## Installation
 1. Download the files as zip and extract the file.